c0deritter/knight-sql/README.md

 - Strings and numbers are concatenated into the resulting SQL string
 - An object of type `Query` will be surrounded with brackets to represent a sub query
-- There can be objects following the `SqlPiece` interface which can to magic while rendering to SQL strings
+- There can be objects following the `CustomSqlPiece` interface which can to magic while rendering to SQL strings
 - A `null` value is becoming an SQL `NULL`
 - An array will be converted to `(value1, value2, ...)`
-- An object of type `Value` will be replaced through a parameter token i.e. `?` for MySql
-- Any other values like of type `Date` will also be replaced through a parameter token
+- Any other values like of type `Date` will be replaced through a parameter token

 #### Strings and numbers